richardbishop/LoadRunnerSamples/README.md

 PadLeadingValues        - Pad a string with leading characters, e.g. pad with leading zeroes e.g. 123 becomes 00000123

+QR_Generator			- Sample LoadRunner script which calls Google QR code generator and saves resulting QR code as a local image

 RandInt                 - Creates a random number between iMin and iMax, iMax can be greater than 32K Windows limit

 ReadWriteExternalFile   - Sample script which writes to and reads from an external file